 1. Recall the times in your life when you experienced a deep sense of joy.
 Were you in nature?
 Were you spending time with kids?
 Having a cup of cocoa on a snowy evening?
 Make detailed notes about those times and notice any common themes that stand out.

 2. Brainstorm a list of activities that reflect on the themes that you picked up on from your joyful experiences.
 Schedule time specifically for these activities during your week.

 3. Commit to a regular practice of writing a gratitude journal.
 In this way, you program your mind to appreciate the things you tend to take for granted.

 4. Spend more time with people who have abundant and progressive mindsets and less with those who drain your energy and bring out the worst in you.

 4. Collect images of all material desires you would like to manifest in your life and place them on your vision board.
 Close your eyes and acknowledge those desires and, immediately after that, release your attachment to them.

-By practicing these techniques, you will gradually develop a healthier perspective on what it means to be wealthy.
+By practicing these techniques, you’ll gradually develop a healthier perspective on what it means to be wealthy.
 Based on your new standards, you will begin to see that you are wealthier than you had imagined!